annakosovskaya/formality_classifier/README.md

 - *EmpatheticDialogues* – casual conversations meant to reflect everyday speech.

-All datasets were loaded via the Hugging Face Hub and then cleaned and preprocessed.
+All datasets were loaded via the Hugging Face Hub and then cleaned and preprocessed. **Note**: data isn't shuffled!

 ## Preprocessing
 To reduce noise, I applied the following preprocessing steps: